samsonasik/ApigilityConsumer/README.md

 that will read of specified basic or digest auth config we defined at `config/autoload/apigility-consumer.local.php`.

-If you want to specify custom username and password for the Http Auth, you can specify via `$data`:
+If you want to specify custom username and password for the Http Auth on `callAPI()` call, you can specify via `$data`:

 ```php
 use Zend\Http\Client as HttpClient;